grantchen2003/insight/README.md

 ## .insightignore

-The .insightignore file allows you to use regex patterns to specify directory and file paths to ignore in the insight repository.
+The .insightignore file allows you to use regex patterns to specify directory and file paths to ignore in an insight repository.

 <ul>
     <li>Empty lines are not matchable, they serve as separators for readability</li>